Trogloduck/public/Cyber notes/README.md

+These are Obsidian notes.
+For the best experience, download Obsidian and put the notes in an Obsidian Vault.

 I use the following CSS snippet to modify the alignment of preview elements as there is no built-in function for that on Obsidian:

 ```